UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 As we saw in Exercise 4, that arrays operate in an elementwise manner.

-When we do a number of operations, the operation is done to each element in the array.
+When we do many operations, the operation is done to each element in the array.

 ``` python
 array1 = np.ones(4)